-Projects are the main ‘container’ in Dovetail.
+Projects are the main ‘container’ in Markup.
 They contain a readme, data (like notes, images, videos, and files), and tags, highlights, and insights.
-There’s no limit on how many projects you can have in Dovetail.
+There’s no limit on how many projects you can have in Markup.

 Depending on the type of data you have and how you work, a single project could represent many things.
 For example, a project could contain: